Course Description

 This module covers services related to file systems, volumes, and storage.
 Students will also learn about data deduplication, sharing, iSCSI, and DFS services.

-- Volumes and file systems in Windows Server
+- Volumes and File Systems in Windows Server

-- Implementing sharing on Windows Server
+- Implementing Sharing in Windows Server

-- Deploying Storage Spaces on Windows Server
+- Deploying Storage Spaces in Windows Server

-- Implementation of data deduplication
+- Implementing data deduplication

 - Implementing iSCSI